 For details of fees, please visit our fees page Find out more….

-Students who pass the assessment for the Berne Institute Diploma can, if they wish, be awarded 100 credits towards the Postgraduate Diploma in Professional Supervision (120 credits) validated by Middlesex University.
+Students who pass the assessment for The Berne Institute Diploma can, if they wish, be awarded 100 credits towards the Postgraduate Diploma in Professional Supervision (120 credits), which is an exit award from the Middlesex University validated MSc programme.
+Students must register on the MSc programme before beginning the course.
 To gain the required additional 20 credits, the student must complete one additional written assignment and a presentation on a supervision case study, plus two more supervised supervisions.

 To obtain a Masters’ Degree in Professional Supervision validated by Middlesex, a further 60 credits (thus, 180 credits in total) must be earned by Dissertation.
 This is a written study of 13,500-15,000 words on one of the following subjects: